 Tom is a partner with Bond, Schoeneck & King, PLLC in Syracuse, N.Y.
 He is a labor and employment law attorney and deputy chair of the firm's labor and employment law department.
 He graduated from Cornell University and The University of Chicago Law School.
 Tom has served as counsel to ProLiteracy since 2012.
 He previously served on the Board of Directors for Legal Services of Central New York, Inc. and for the Huntington Family Centers, Inc. in Syracuse.
 He was president of Huntington’s Board from 1998-2002.

 Steven C. Toy

-Steve is the CEO of TaxChat, an Uber-like platform for pairing tax filers with tax preparers via a smartphone application.
+Steve Toy is General Manager of Apalon, a leading mobile development company that creates apps for App Store, Google Play and Amazon Appstore with 40 million active users per month worldwide.
 Over the past 25 years, Steve has been part of leadership teams that have brought five digital product and service businesses to untapped revenue and enterprise growth.
 Steve has made adult literacy the primary cause that he supports with his time and resources for the past 20 years.
 In the mid-90s, Steve was asked to join the board of Vision Literacy, a program he has remained connected to despite several moves around the country.

 Click to view Senior Staff